mskcc/Medidata.RWS.NET.Standard/Medidata.RWS.NET.Standard/docs/topics.rst

 .. code-block:: c#

-	using Medidata.RWS.Core.Requests;
+	using Medidata.RWS.NET.Standard.Core.Requests;
 	var connection = new RwsConnection("innovate", "rwsUser1", "password1");

 The above code will create a ``RwsConnection`` object and point it to the innovate RAVE instance (subdomain) - ``https://innovate.mdsol.com``.
 The username and password you provide are concatenated, base64-encoded, and passed in the Authorization HTTP header each time you make a request using the connection object, as follows:

 ``Authorization: Basic cndzVXNlcjE6cGFzc3dvcmQx``

 **Do not share your username / password in publicly accessible areas such GitHub, client-side code, and so forth.** Authentication is only required when establishing a new ``RwsConnection`` object.
-The Medidata.RWS.NET library will then automatically send the appropriate Authorization header for each request made with this connection object.
+The Medidata.RWS.NET.Standard library will then automatically send the appropriate Authorization header for each request made with this connection object.
 API requests without authentication will fail.

 Errors